drewgingerich/homelab/game-server/docs/log/240816b-nixos-gpu-passthrough.md

 boot.extraModulePackages = [ config.boot.kernelPackages.nvidia_x11 ];
 ```

-This did fix the issue!
-With that, GPU passthrough and Sunshine was working as expected.
+This did fix the issue, Sunshine worked, and Moonlight dropped me into a GUI login screen.

+It looks like it broke automatic login, but I will leave that for another day.